First Step: Your Total Daily Dose of Insulin

 Glucose Patterns may be the Problem when your Average Glucose and A1c are OK

 Spotting and correcting these patterns are best done with Pattern Management[link to Use-Pattern-Management], especially when your average glucose is relatively good but unwanted patterns persist.
-With an average glucose between 125 to 183 mg/dL, your TDD is reasonably close to ideal.
+With an average glucose between 125 and 183 mg/dL, your TDD is reasonably close to ideal.
 Here, Pattern Management helps eliminate unwanted patterns.

 Low TDDs Cause Highs